 There is so much confusion over food labeling.
 What’s the difference between “sell by” or “best if used by”?

 Resist the temptation to eat out or order delivery.
 Set a goal to eat at home at least three nights a week.
 You’ll be surprised how much money you save in the process.
 And you may even find that you prefer your own home-cooked meals!

 Backyard composting.
-If you have the space, consider backyard composting.
+If you have space, consider backyard composting.
 It’s possible to compost even in an urban setting but just requires a bit more planning.
-Tips and resources can be found here and here.
+Tips for how to home compost can be found here.

 Community Composting.
 This is a program supported by a municipality or organization.
 I helped set up one in my hometown.
 You can read about it here.

 Organics Recycling Service.
 Check your area for private companies that will pick up your food scraps and/or provide drop-off location.